tanzhanwen/CSC301Project-SearchBlueprint/Phase2/Process.md

 ####Highlights:

 - Received a suggestion by the TA to look into Flask as a possible alternative to Django as learning a new frame work in a short amount of time can be challenging for a group
+- TA gave us a few tips on how to work as a group, especially while coding
-- Reviewed the User Stories and found some stories that was too large and requires further breaking the stories into more manageable pieces
+- Reviewed the User Stories and found that some stories were too large and required further breaking down into more manageable and focused pieces
-- Discussed with TA on potential substories that can be created from larger stories.
+- Discussed with TA on potential substories that can be created from larger stories

 ###Review Meeting:
 ####Date/ Location: